genesiscommunitysuccess/docs/docs/03_server/10_integration/07_custom-endpoints/05_configuring-runtime.md

 ## Script modules

-If your custom endpoint requires additional dependencies; then these can use the `ScriptModules` annotation.
+If your custom endpoint requires additional dependencies, then these can use the `ScriptModules` annotation.

 For example, to add a dependency on `my-module`, add this to the top of your file: